Nexuist/Cartriage/README.md

 	* A supply can have a type of "filled" (ex. waste toner) or "consumed" (ex. fuser).
 	* The measurement unit used to describe the supply is set by the printer and can range from "hours" to "sheets" to "lines."
 See [SupplyUnit in printerAndPrinterAccessories.py](https://github.com/Nexuist/Cartriage/blob/master/src/printerAndPrinterAccessories.py#L22-L38) for more.

 The results are then dumped into an HTML file and prettified for human consumption.
-An example report is available [here](http://htmlpreview.github.io/?https://github.com/Nexuist/Cartriage/blob/master/example.html).
+An link to an example page is available in the introduction.

 > **NOTE:** Your results may vary.
 Most of these values are reported by the printer.
 Therefore, it's entirely possible that some of them will make no sense.
 It's all up to the manufacturer.